bradsaucier/oparch-directive/README.md

 ---

 ### Mission Plan

-This project can be understood through the five-paragraph order format:

 - **1. Situation:** The client's asset is confined to the Android ecosystem, limiting its operational reach.
 Competitors occupy a wider battlespace across web and iOS platforms.
 The objective is to break out from the current area of operations.